 In their capacity as property managing agents, Highdorn Co.
 Limited and Freshwater Property Management Limited collect rents and incur direct property expenses on behalf of the Group.
-At 31 March 2014, the aggregate net amounts due to the Group from Highdorn Co.
-Limited and Freshwater Property Management Limited in relation to such agency receipts and payments was £5.1 million (2013 - £3.8 million).
+At 31 March 2015, the aggregate net amounts due to the Group from Highdorn Co.
+Limited and Freshwater Property Management Limited was £5.9 million (2014 - £4.2 million).
 These amounts are not secured and are payable on demand.
 No guarantees have been given or received and the amounts are settled in cash.

 The amounts paid and payable by the Group for the provision of property and other management services by Highdorn Co.
-Limited and Freshwater Property Management Limited, not included above, were as follows:
+Limited and Freshwater Property Management Limited, included above, were as follows:

-2014 2013
+2015 2014

 £000 £000

-Balance due to related party managing agents at 1 April 845 674
+Balance due to related party managing agents at 1 April 951 845

-Charged during the year 3,629 3,925
+Charged during the year 3,666 3,629

-Paid during the year (3,523) (3,754)
+Paid during the year (530) (3,523)

-Balance due to related party managing agents at 31 March 951 845
+Balance due to related party managing agents at 31 March 4,087 951

-The Directors' interests in the Company and the principal shareholders are described on pages 17 and 18.
+The Directors' interests in the Company and the principal shareholders are described on page 22 and 23.

-The Board considers that the Directors are the key management personnel of the Group and their remuneration is disclosed on page 21.
+The Board considers that the Directors are the key management personnel of the Group and their remuneration is disclosed on page 26.